The-Gamblers-UCSB/Gaucho-NeuralBet/README.md

 # Description
-Fullstack Webapp using MongoDB and React to optimize user paylays using a neural network and optimization of user behavior.
+Fullstack Webapp using MongoDB and React that optimizes user paylays using a neural network and analysis of user behavior.

 # Install Instructions